 The Doctor of Psychology (Psy.D.) program at Appalachian State University is designed to transform graduate students into professional psychologists capable of applying evidence-based assessment and psychotherapy services to diverse populations, particularly in rural areas.
 The Psy.D. program consists of a minimum of four years of full-time, on-site training, plus a one-year pre-doctoral internship.
 The program does not offer part-time or distance education.
 As a new program, we are not able to transfer graduate credit from another program or waive requirements.

 Priority review date for admission is December 1st.
-Applications that are not complete by the priority date risk denial of admission; however, if seats remain for the invitation only on-campus interviews in February, applications not complete by December 1st will be considered.
+Applications that are not complete by the priority date risk denial of admission; however, if seats remain for the invitation only interviews in February, applications not complete by December 1st, but completed no later than February 1st, will be considered.
 New students are admitted one time annually during the fall semester.

 Applicants must meet the criteria for admission to the Graduate School.